My story

 High summer hit and I felt the inspiration to embark on a cycling voyage into the French Pyrenees, covering 250km and traversing 5 mountain passes in one day.

 In August, a friend called Mike Cotty decided to plan his own cycling adventure which would become a film called Full Circle, which I directed, shot and edited after a hiatus from filmmaking.
+I would consider this my first proper project and the emergent quality of this story is something truly special.

 Brought together by a mutual love for the mountains and a desire for further exploration, we embarked on a 400-kilometre bikepacking trip across the Pyrenees into Spain, and back again over two days, crossing 10 mountain passes.
 I wrote about the journey in a story called Bikepacking & The Unknown.